tcloudb/Java-Wars/README.md

 # Java-Wars
-Repository containing code from the Java Wars project
+Repository containing code and images from the Java Wars project